jeremyagray/ror-fcc-amp/headerparser.md

   end
 end
 ```
-a casual web search will provide you with the necessary information about `request`.
+a casual web search will provide you with the necessary information
+about `request`.
+These headers are not any different than any other
+framework since they are HTTP headers and not tied to any particular
+framework.
 Tests are likewise trivial:
 ```
   test 'should tell me who I am' do
     get '/api/whoami'